demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

 ## Summary

 We came a long way in this blog post.
-We started with rendering the signup form and then we did the model binding using the `Suave.Experimental` library.
+We started with rendering the signup form, and then we did the model binding using the `Suave.Experimental` library.

 Finally, we learned how to do validation and transform view model to a domain model using the Railway Programming technique with the help of the `Chessie` library.